drhsqlite/pikchr/doc/place.md

 There are 22 different place names to refer to the 9 potentially distinct places.

-For a block object when the layout direction is "right", we have:
+For a block object, when the layout direction is "right", we have:

 ~~~ pikchr
 B: box thick thick color blue